History of erotic depictions: Sinosphere

-Islamic
+Arabic and Islamic

+The Umayyad caliph Al-Walid II, who ruled the Arab Islamic empire in the 8th century, was a great patron of erotic art.
+Among the depictions of the Qusayr Amra, which were built by him, is the abundance of naked females and love scenes.

-The Perfumed Garden of Sensual Delight (الروض العاطر في نزهة الخاطر) is a fifteenth-century Arabic Islamic sex manual and work of erotic literature by Muhammad ibn Muhammad al-Nefzawi, also known simply as "Nefzawi".
+The Perfumed Garden of Sensual Delight (الروض العاطر في نزهة الخاطر) is a fifteenth-century Arabic sex manual and work of erotic literature by Muhammad ibn Muhammad al-Nefzawi, also known simply as "Nefzawi".
 The book presents opinions on what qualities men and women should have to be attractive and gives advice on sexual technique, warnings about sexual health, and recipes to remedy sexual maladies.
 It gives lists of names for the penis and vulva, and has a section on the interpretation of dreams.
 Interspersed with these there are a number of stories which are intended to give context and amusement.

 European

 Erotic scenes in medieval illuminated manuscripts also appeared, but were seen only by those who could afford the extremely expensive hand-made books.
 Most of these drawings occur in the margins of books of hours.
 Many medieval scholars think that the pictures satisfied the medieval cravings for both erotic pictures and religion in one book, especially since it was often the only book someone owned.
 Other scholars think the drawings in the margins were a kind of moral caution, but the depiction of priests and other ranking officials engaged in sex acts suggests political origins as well.

 It was not until the invention of the printing press by Johannes Gutenberg that sexually explicit images entered into any type of mass circulation in the western world.
 Before that time, erotic images, being hand made and expensive, were limited to upper class males.
-Even the British Museum had a Secretum filled with a collection of ancient erotica donated by the upper class doctor, George Witt in 1865.
+In Regency England, for example, Thomas Rowlandson produced a body of highly explicit erotica for a private clientele.
+Even the British Museum had a Secretum filled with a collection of ancient erotica donated by the upper class doctor George Witt in 1865.
 The remains of the collection, including his scrapbooks, still reside in Cupboard 55, though the majority of it has recently been integrated with the museum's other collections.